-Fish Cuts Bowel Cancer Risk - 9 Interesting Ways to Eat More Fish
+Fish Reduces Bowel Cancer Risk - 9 Interesting Ways to Eat More Fish

 The health benefits of oily fish have been well storied – salmon, sardines, trout and tuna can help lower the risk of heart disease, cancer, arthritis and improve our mental ability.